Data Scientist

 Boston, MA Jul 2019 - Jul 2022

-• Built and maintained 200+ features in the shared feature store feeding hotel ranking, user-personalization, and fraud-detection models, handling skewed distributions, missing-data imputation via target encoding, and time-leak prevention, cutting feature-engineering time per project by 55%.
+• Built and maintained 200+ production features in the shared feature store feeding hotel ranking, personalization, and fraud detection models, handling skewed distributions, target encoding for missing data, and time-leakage controls in CV folds; cut feature-engineering time per project by 55%.

-• Established the model-validation rubric for ranking and classification models including stratified cross-validation, bias and fairness audits across demographic slices, calibration analysis via reliability curves, and adversarial robustness checks, catching overfitting in 2 production-ready candidates before launch.
+• Established the model-validation rubric for ranking and classification, layering stratified CV, fairness audits across demographic slices, and reliability curves for calibration; caught overfitting in 2 production-ready candidates before launch.

-• Designed a logistic regression + GBM ensemble for destination-search relevance, applying SHAP interpretability, time-based cross-validation, and Optuna hyperparameter optimization, lifting search precision@5 by 9% over the prior heuristic baseline.
+• Designed a GBM ensemble for destination-search relevance, applying SHAP interpretability, time-based cross-validation, and Optuna hyperparameter tuning; lifted precision@5 by 9% over the prior heuristic baseline.

-• Worked closely with Product, Marketing, and Legal teams across 4 markets and 3 regulatory regimes to translate model outputs into GDPR-compliant decisions, building shared SQL playbooks, Looker dashboards, and stakeholder onboarding docs adopted by 12+ analysts.
+• Worked closely with Product, Marketing, and Legal across four markets and three regulatory regimes to translate model outputs into GDPR-compliant decisions, shipping shared SQL playbooks and Looker dashboards adopted by 12+ analysts.

 Done editing?
 Download as a real, vector PDF.
 Selectable text, ATS-friendly, US Letter format.